MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/requirements-for-your-environment/environmental-requirements.md

 ## Active Directory
 <a name="AD"> </a>

-While a lot of configuration data for servers and services is stored in Skype for Business Server 2015's Central Management store, there are some things still stored in Active Directory:
+While many configuration data for servers and services is stored in Skype for Business Server 2015's Central Management store, there are some things still stored in Active Directory:

 |**Active Directory objects**|**Object types**|
 |:-----|:-----|